Shifting the Balance

 Those viable options can be found in the form of bio-identical natural progesterone or estrogen creams, and they work wonders toward balancing the estrogen-to-progesterone ratio in a woman’s body, she noted.

-“Bio-identical” means the hormone in the cream has bioidentical hormones identical to the hormone in your body.
+“Bio-identical” means the hormone in the cream looks identical to the hormone in your body.
 They report no side effects, can be purchased without a prescription, and since it is absorbed by the skin, lower doses are required for effective results, Iton said.

-Progesterone creams that are a form of hormone replacement for men are also available for those who are looking to offset a deficiency.
+Bio-identical testosterone creams are also available to men looking to offset a deficiency.